 - The discount will first appear on the tax bill sent in January 2022.

 - The exemption remains in effect until a disqualifying event occurs*, such as:

-- properties moved into a trust, LLC or other legal entity, or
+- Property is moved into a trust, LLC or other legal entity*, or

 For those who qualify, 50 percent of the first $200,000 in actual value of their primary residence is exempted, for a maximum exemption amount of $100,000 in actual value.
 The State of Colorado pays the property taxes on the exempted value.